StefH/FluentValidation.Extensions.AutoMapper/README.md

 }
 ```

-When posting an invalif Person object to the WebAPI, you get an error back like (notice that the property names from the DTO are used!):
+When posting an invalid Person object to the WebAPI, you get an error back like (notice that the property names from the DTO are used!):
 ``` json
 {
     "First": [